 I started in the Commercial department, where I gained great insight into technology and data protection law.
 The skills I developed whilst studying history have been a great asset whilst working in the department.
 I have been able to translate my historical research and drafting skills to commercial law, while at the same time developing new skills.
 I was slightly apprehensive about starting in a new position while working from home, but the Commercial department is such a friendly environment to work in that I immediately felt at ease.

 Looking back now I am so glad that I decided to apply for the internship programme.
-MHC is a fantastic firm to work for and I am looking forward to gaining experience in other departments.
+Mason, Hayes & Curran is a fantastic firm to work for and I am looking forward to gaining experience in other departments.